WebAssembly/spec/ml-proto/README.md

-  ( assert_return_nan (invoke <name> <expr>* ))        ;; assert return with floating point nan result of invocation ( assert_trap (invoke <name> <expr>* ) <failure> )   ;; assert invocation traps with given failure string ( assert_invalid <module> <failure> )                ;; assert invalid module with given failure string ( input <string> )                                   ;; read script from file ( output <string> )                                  ;; output module to file
+  ( assert_return_nan (invoke <name> <expr>* ))        ;; assert return with floating point nan result of invocation ( assert_trap (invoke <name> <expr>* ) <failure> )   ;; assert invocation traps with given failure string ( assert_invalid <module> <failure> )                ;; assert invalid module with given failure string ( input <string> )                                   ;; read script or module from file ( output <string> )                                  ;; output module to file
 ```

-Invocation, most assertions, and output is only possible after a module has been defined.
+Commands are executed in sequence.
+Invocation, assertions, and output apply to the most recently defined module (the _current_ module), and are only possible after a module has been defined.
+Note that there only ever is one current module, the different module definitions cannot interact.

 The input and output commands determine the requested file format from the file name extension.
 They can handle both `.wast` and `.wasm` files.
+In the case of input, a `.wast` script will be recursively executed.

 Again, this is only a meta-level for testing, and not a part of the language proper.